Frequently Asked Questions

 Reasonably-priced memberships are available that allow free admission year round.
 Please click here to see a list of our membership prices.

 GRAM offers a reduced admission rate for seniors (62 years or older) and college students (with a valid I.D.).
 We also offer free admission to individuals in the military who have an I.D.
 Please click here for more information about admission pricing.

 We are also open without charge each year during Festival of the Arts, Celebration on the Grand and during ArtPrize.

 Do you have available parking?
 (Where should I park?)

-While GRAM does not have public parking, many public parking lots are adjacent to the museum.
-Various city lots do offer the first hour of parking free, and the closest one is Monroe Center Parking Ramp, located on the corner of Louis Street and Ionia, with the entrance on Ionia.
-We are glad to validate parking for GRAM Members at the Family level or above.
+While GRAM does not have private parking available, many public parking lots are located directly adjacent to the museum.
+Various City lots do offer the first hour of parking free, and the closest one is the Monroe Center Parking Ramp, located on the corner of Louis Street and Ionia, with the entrance on Ionia.
+We are glad to validate parking for GRAM members at the Dual Level or above.
 Metered parking is located throughout downtown and near GRAM.
-For more parking information please visit: Directions and Parking.
+For more parking information please visit: Hours and Admission

 Is the Museum available to rent for events?

-GRAM offers a dynamic schedule of temporary exhibitions of art and design, as well as collection galleries that includes art and design by artists as diverse as Mathias Alten, Jennifer Bartlett, Alexander Calder, William Meritt Chase, Richard Diebenkorn, Asher B. Durand, Charles and Ray Eames, Hector Guimard, Stephen Hannock, Childe Hassam, Ellsworth Kelly, Rockwell Kent, George Inness, Max Pechstein, Rembrandt van Rijn, Karl Schmidt-Rottluff, Joan Snyder, Frank Lloyd Wright and N.C.
+GRAM offers a dynamic schedule of temporary exhibitions of art and design, as well as galleries that feature work from the Museum’s collection that includes art and design by artists such as Mathias Alten, Jennifer Bartlett, Alexander Calder, William Meritt Chase, Richard Diebenkorn, Asher B. Durand, Charles and Ray Eames, Hector Guimard, Stephen Hannock, Childe Hassam, Ellsworth Kelly, Rockwell Kent, George Inness, Max Pechstein, Rembrandt van Rijn, Karl Schmidt-Rottluff, Joan Snyder, Frank Lloyd Wright and N.C.
 Wyeth.
-Please click here to visit our exhibitions page.
+More information on current and future exhibitions can be found here